 The importance of social media is indisputable.
 These days, using social media effectively can be the difference between making it and breaking it as a real estate professional.
-But where should you begin, and where are you going to see a return on your efforts?
+But where should you get going, and where are you going to see a return on your efforts?
 Right off the bat, here are 7 things to think about and incorporate into your social media plan.

 Determining Goals and OutcomesPosting stuff on Facebook and Twitter is straight forward enough.
 But it's much harder to develop a workable social media strategy that makes sense for your audience, and doesn't overwhelm you in the process.

 What are the primary goals you want to accomplish using social media?
 Do you want more people to follow you?
 Are you specifically targeting new listings.
 Or is social media a place for you to provide service and communicate with existing clients?
 Choosing what you want to accomplish with social media is your first step.
 It’s also one that many people tend to skip.

 Content is KingExperts and novices alike all love to extol the value of creating ‘great content'.
 Ok, great.
 So what is 'great content', where does it come from, and how are you supposed to create a consistent flow of it while also running a agency?

 Unfortunately, there's no single right answer.
 But this general litmus test should provide a decent idea of whether or not something qualifies as ‘great content’.

 First, create a basic profile in your mind of three different types of people you'd like to be connecting with on social media.
 Put yourself in each of their heads, and read the post you’ve just written.
 Are you glad you found that post?
 If yes, post it!
 If not, ask yourself why and rethink.

 Make it ShareableThe most shared and reposted content will be that which is genuine, valuable, and helpful to its readers.
 Concentrate on creating content that will be shared again by your audience in their own respective circles.